My Teenage Daughter: Production

 Neagle and Wilcox commissioned playwright Felicity Douglas to write a script about the generation gap.
 It was known during filming as I Have a Teenaged Daughter.

 Janette Scott and Shirley Eaton were announced as possible's to play the daughter of Anna Neagle.
 Wilcox ended up casting Sylvia Syms after seeing her in a television play, The Romantic Young Lady.
 She recalled, "I was crashingly ignorant and very young, and Anna and Herbert cosseted me and spoiled me.
 They made my part bigger as I went along...
 Their generosity was incredible.
-They didn't play me much but it was more than I was paid for my subsequent films [under a long-term contract with Associated British]."
+They didn't pay me much but it was more than I was paid for my subsequent films [under a long-term contract with Associated British]."
 Julia Lockwood, who plays Anna Neagle's youngest daughter, was the daughter of Margaret Lockwood.

+It as shot at Shepperton Studios in Surrey.
+The film's sets were designed by the art director William Kellner.